Galactic-Infrastructure/galackboard/README.md

 `private/installtemplates/etc/codex-common.env.handlebars` and
 `private/installfiles/etc/codex-batch.env`.
 A summary:

+* MongoDB wants to store its data in an XFS partition.
+If you have unpartitioned space on your hard drive, you may want to create an xfs partition and mount it at /var/lib/mongodb.
+If you haven't done this, the install script will pause at the start and give you a chance, but you can always not do it--our database probably won't be big enough for it to matter.
 * Google Drive integration requires an application default credential.
 If you're running on Compute Engine, this will be set up, but the Google Drive scope won't be configured; you have to do this while the VM is stopped.